Johnrev16/Evo-Scheduling/README.md

 # PRE-PRE-STEPS

+1. Open your Terminal, and type and enter: "javac -version"

+If "javac is not recognized," or if your JDK version is not 18.0 or above, please proceed to Step 2.

-IF YOU DO NOT HAVE JAVA INSTALLED, use this link to download the most recent JDK version on your compatible device Windows/MacOs x64 installer or x64 DMG Installer: [https://www.oracle.com/java/technologies/downloads/]
+2. Download the most recent Java JDK version using this link: [https://www.oracle.com/java/technologies/downloads/] Choose the version that's compatible on your device (Windows, MacOS) and select the x64 installer, or x64 DMG Installer.
+Click and open the downloaded file to install the most recent Java JDK version.

-1. Open your Terminal, and type in "javac -version" and press Enter.
-2. Update your Java runtime (JRE) by downloading/installing the most recent READY-FOR-USE JDK here: [https://jdk.java.net](https://jdk.java.net/).
-Click the link that's applicable to your device.
-If on MacOS, click the .tar link next to macOS/x64, otherwise, if on Windows, click the .zip link next to Windows/x64.
-3. Open up the .zip or .tar file in your Downloads to install the new JDK.
-On Windows, you may have to copy over the .zip files to your Desktop.
-4. Exit your current Terminal.
+3. Exit your current Terminal.

-5. Open up a new Terminal, and repeat Step 1.
+4. Open up a new Terminal, and check again your JDK version by typing and entering: "javac -version"

 # PRE-STEPS